 - Small handful coriander, chopped

 - Heat the olive oil in a large saucepan and fry the onion until just going soft, then add the red pepper and stir fry for about 3 minutes.
 Now add the carrots and sweet potato and stir fry for a further 3 minutes.

-- Pour in the vegetable broth, turn the heat to medium high and allow the soup to simmer for about 20 minutes, or until the vegetables are very tender.
+- Pour in the vegetable broth and boiling water, turn the heat to medium high and allow the soup to simmer for about 20 minutes, or until the vegetables are very tender.